M81-Development/Osmund/README.md

 I will soon have my own family, a virtuous wife.

-It is time to say goodbye, for the future better, to struggle.
+It is time to say goodbye, for the better future， to struggle.

 To treasure.